CityOfLosAngeles/best-practices/spatial-analysis-intermediate.md

 | Gryzzl | x4 | y4 | 40

-## Create geometry column from latitude and longitude coordinates
+## Create Geometry Column from Latitude and Longitude Coordinates
 Sometimes, latitude and longitude coordinates are given in a tabular form.
 The file is read in as a dataframe (df), but it needs to be converted into a geodataframe (gdf).
 The `geometry` column contains a Shapely object (point, line, or polygon), and is what makes it a <b>geo</b>dataframe.
 A gdf can be exported as GeoJSON or shapefile.

 In ArcGIS/QGIS, this is equivalent to adding XY data, selecting the columns that correspond to latitude and longitude, and exporting the layer as a shapefile.